Sprinkle gourmet restaurants serving fois gras, frog’s legs and a delectable choice of sommelier-recommended Grand Crus bordeaux.

-Badly damaged by Hurricane Irma in September, 2017, the island is coming back to life and welcoming tourists again.
+Badly damaged by Hurricane Irma in September, 2017, the island is almost fully recovered and welcoming tourists again.

-And as we discovered, Grand Case is the place to treat yourself to the most tantalizing French food, short of visiting Paris.
+During our St. Martin visit, we discovered that Grand Case is the place to treat yourself to the most tantalizing French food, short of visiting Paris (maybe St. Barts too, mentioned above).

 Owned and operated by the Petrelluzzi family since it was built in 1992, Hotel L’Esplanade is the best of the resort-style Grand Case hotels.
 But think “resort” on a small scale.